 How to rebuild the form

-In our romantic example, we revisit the entire past and create a new form suitable for the new person we are, and every moment we call back the form, it is dynamic and alive, not static and sorrowful.
+In the romantic example, we revisit the entire past and create a new form suitable for the new person we are.
+Every time we call back the form, it is dynamic and alive, not static and sorrowful.

 The problem arises when a part of the previous content remains outside the new form and never accepts the new form, or the new form does not open a place for it.
 This is when the day after victory is not equal to filling the gap, but the day after creating a new gap and the pain of failure always remains, known as nostalgia.